 - Great for Nvidia rigs.
 If your computer utilizes Nvidia tech, G-Sync monitors will provide stellar performance!

 - Proprietary.
 While keeping the technology a closely guarded secret can be a boon for profits, it’s not great for the consumer.
-Expect to pay extra for a G-Sync monitors since manufacturers have to pay a premium to integrate the tech into their products.
+Expect to pay extra for G-Sync monitors since manufacturers have to pay a premium to integrate the tech into their products.

 Freesync vs G-Sync: Adaptive Gaming

 FreeSync and G-Sync both utilize adaptive refresh technology to achieve smoother gameplay, and they both take a similar approach to get there.

 So which is better for gaming, FreeSync vs G-Sync?